Capture of Oaxaca: Context

 José María Morelos was in Tehuacán, Puebla, he discovered that loyalist Spanish troops were en route to attack him.
 He decided to regroup his forces and abandon Tehuacán.
-The organization of the insurgent army under Morelos was under the following of his generals; Hermenegildo Galeana, Víctor Bravo Miguel Bravo, Nicolás Bravo, Juan Pablo Galeana de los Ríos, Mariano Matamoros y Guridi, and his colonels; Vicente Ramón Guerrero Saldaña (future president of Mexico), and José Miguel Ramón Adaucto Fernández y Félix.
+The organization of the insurgent army under Morelos was under the following of his generals; Hermenegildo Galeana, Víctor Bravo Miguel Bravo, Nicolás Bravo, Juan Pablo Galeana de los Ríos, Mariano Matamoros y Guridi, and his colonels; Vicente Guerrero (future president of Mexico), and José Miguel Ramón Adaucto Fernández y Félix.
 All of his forces were able to join together creating an army of over 5,000 soldiers and 40 pieces of artillery.
 This army proceeded to march to Oaxaca on 10 November 1812.

 Before departing for Oaxaca, Morelos named the substitute for Leonardo Bravo who had fallen prisoner to royalist troops.
 He decided to promote Mariano Matamoros to Bravo's former position, naming him marshal of the army and Morelos' direct second in command, having to take control of insurgent forces in the event of Morelos' capture or killing.
 After his arrival at Villa de Etla, Oaxaca, Morelos developed a plan to attack the state capital at Oaxaca.
 He sent an ultimatum to the Spanish defender of the city, General González Saravia asking for his immediate surrender.
 The message went unanswered and Morelos decided to take the city by force.